colestephenson1/one-hit-wonderz/README.md

   - [Project Specs](#project-specs)

 ## Introduction
   - The goal of this group project was to create a React application and self learn the set up of a backend server.
-We wrote a dataset, connected it to  PostgreSQL using the ORM Knex, and deployed both the app and api using Heroku.
+We wrote a datase in a  Node/Express server and deployed that server on Vercel..
   - Visit One Hit Wonders to see a list of six decades, which upon clicked, load ten inline Spotify elements that represent one hit wonders from that decade.
 The user can play the song from that element, click a link to visit the song's Spotify page, and can click buttons to filter by song mood or to see additional information about the song/artist.

 ## Technologies
   - React
   - JavaScript
-  - postgreSQL
+  - Node.js
-  - Knex
+  - Express.js
   - Cypress
   - Router
   - HTML